-The COVID-19 pandemic has caused significant disruption to the nation’s public health and healthcare infrastructure, in part due to inequitable vaccinations rates among the most vulnerable patient populations.
+The COVID-19 pandemic caused significant disruption to the nation’s public health and healthcare infrastructure, in part due to inequitable vaccinations rates among the most vulnerable patient populations.

-To help improve vaccine equity, the National Association of Community Health Centers, (NACHC) has partnered with the Center for Care Innovations to apply lessons learned from COVID-19 to address flu and pneumococcal vaccines as well as other adult immunizations.
+To help improve vaccine equity, the National Association of Community Health Centers, (NACHC) partnered with the Center for Care Innovations to apply lessons learned from COVID-19 to address flu and pneumococcal vaccines as well as other adult immunizations.

-By applying Human Centered Design (HCD), LEAN Informatics, and implementation science methods, NACHC’s proposal includes a blended learning model using the following elements:• Health Information Technology quality improvement, also known as HIT-informed quality improvement, working with health center networks and patient care assistants (PCAs) • Quality-improvement-focused learning community to share lessons learned and promising practices of health center teams • Documentation and data integrity • Patient-facing FHIR Apps to document vaccine status.
+By applying Human Centered Design (HCD), LEAN Informatics, and implementation science methods, NACHC’s proposal included a blended learning model using the following elements:• Health Information Technology quality improvement, also known as HIT-informed quality improvement, working with health center networks and patient care assistants (PCAs) • Quality-improvement-focused learning community to share lessons learned and promising practices of health center teams • Documentation and data integrity • Patient-facing FHIR Apps to document vaccine status.
 (FHIR stands for Fast Healthcare Interoperability Resources; the FHIR standard defines how health care information can be exchanged between different computer systems, regardless of how it is stored). • Understanding and taking action on social determinants of health (SDOH) data to enhance clinical management of high-risk patients, improve health outcomes, and drive health equity

 A collaborative approach that starts at point of care and builds on existing assets in the health center network will result in long-term cost savings, shared knowledge, patient and provider engagement, and increased coordination.